crisgrim/vuevixens-instagram/README.md

 ## Posts.js

 Now, you need to create a fake data of posts.
-For this you need to create a new folder called `/data` and inside of it create a new file called `posts.js`.
+For this you need to create a new folder called `/data` inside of `/src` folder and create a new file called `posts.js`.
 The array of information could be something like following code:

 ````
 export default [